materight/ais-projects/bio_inspired_ai/notes.md

 ### Exercise 1 (Scalarization)
 - **What happens when you run the GA with this fitness function (Kursawe)?** \
 The GA try to find a solution that go towards the minimum on both objectives.
-In particular, with both weights set to 0.5, we can clearly see that the GA algorithm find solution that are very close to one of the local minimums of the second objective, in particular to the local minimum that is closer to the global minimum of the first objective.
+In particular, with both weights set to 0.5, we can clearly see that the GA algorithm find solutions that are very close to one of the local minimums of the second objective, in particular to the local minimum that is closer to the global minimum of the first objective.

 - **Why do you obtain this result?** \
 This is because both objectives are given the same importance.
 However, since the fitness values of the second objective are much larger outside the local minimum, the GA try to first find solutions that are in that minimum.
 Therefore the final population displacement resemble a cross, similar to the landscape of the second objective function.
-Between all the local minimum however, the GA select the one nearer to the global minimum of the second objective.
+Between all the local minimum however, the GA select the one nearer to the global minimum of the second objective function.

 - **What happens if you give the first (or second) objective all of the weight?** \
 By giving all the weights to the first objective, the GA find a best solution only for that objective, therefore we obtain a population centered on its global minimum.
 The same result is obtained if we assign all the weights to the second objective, with the GA minimizing only that function.